tue-robotics/action_server/README.md

   ]
 }
 ```
-This json object can be sent to the Action Server.
+This json object (the task recipe) can be sent to the Action Server.
+While the server is working on the task, the client receives feedback when a new Action is started.
+The client can cancel the running task Server.

+### Server side

-### Configuration
+#### Configuration

 The server parses the object and passes the resulting Python dictionary (the `recipe`) to the Task Manager (`set_up_state_machine(recipe)`).
 The Task Manager then goes through the list of actions, instantiates actions and tries to chain their semantics.